Jorge2M/robotest/test80/README.md

 	docker build -t jorge2m/test80:latest .

-	docker run -d -p 80:8080 --privileged -v "output-library:/test80/output-library" jorge2m/test80:latest
+	docker run -d -p 80:8080 --privileged jorge2m/test80:latest

-	For launch and consult the report the steps are the same that executing exposing a REST API Server.
+	Launch execution is analog to the previous case

+	The html report can be viewed using the "idExecSuite" field returned by the previous POST call and executing the follow url in the browser: localhost/suiterun/{id_testrun}/report

 ### Run integration tests